journalprivacyconfidentiality/jpc-docs/old-cmu-announcement.md

 # The new website is now open.

-Please submit your submission at http://www.journalprivacyconfidentiality.org.
+Please submit your manuscript at http://www.journalprivacyconfidentiality.org.

 Should you encounter any difficulties, please contact the Editors at [editor@journalprivacyconfidentiality.org](mailto:editor@journalprivacyconfidentiality.org)  or Managing Editor Lars Vilhuber at [managing-editor@journalprivacyconfidentiality.org](managing-editor@journalprivacyconfidentiality.org).